isc-projects/bind9/doc/notes/notes-9.19.10.rst

 Removed Features
 ~~~~~~~~~~~~~~~~

-- The Differentiated Services Code Point (DSCP) feature has been
-  removed: configuring DSCP values in ``named.conf`` is now a
-  configuration error. :gl:`#3789`

 - Specifying a ``port`` when configuring source addresses (i.e., as an
   argument to :any:`query-source`, :any:`query-source-v6`,
   :any:`transfer-source`, :any:`transfer-source-v6`,